Privacy Policy

 ICO Registration No. ZB898140

-This Policy applies to veggeo.com and its subdomains (e.g., *.veggeo.com), the Veggeo mobile app(s), and any beta or test versions we release.
+This Policy applies to veggeo.com, veggeo.eco, veggeo.app, their respective service-related subdomains, the Veggeo mobile app(s), and any public beta or test versions we make available as part of the Service.

-Veggeo® is a registered trademark of Vizorent Ltd.
+Veggeo is a registered trademark of Vizorent Ltd in the UK and certain other jurisdictions.